HoustonRuby/rails_girls/03_messages/add_a_new_chirp.md

 <% end %>
 ```

-Now, if we go to [http://localhost:3000/chirps/new](http://localhost:3000/chirps/new), we'll see a form for making a new chirp!
+Now, if we go to [http://localhost:3000/chirps/new](http://localhost:3000/chirps/new), we'll see a form for making a new chirp.

 ![](../images/chrome_new_chirp_form.png)

-Let's try to chirp by filling out the form and press "Chirp!"
+Let's try to chirp by filling out the form and pressing "Chirp!"

 ![](../images/chrome_form_chirp.png)